Image courtesy Deann Barrera, Flickr

 Probably the most recognisable of all cat breeds, the Siamese is an ancient breed of cat with a colourful history and many legends surrounding it.

 One legend is that Siamese cats guarded the Buddhist temples and were considered sacred.
 According to Sally Franklin in her book The Complete Siamese Cat, when a high ranking person died, a Siamese was chosen to receive the dead person's soul.
-The cat was removed from the royal household and sent to one of the temples to spend the rest of its days living a ceremonial life of great luxury, with monks and priests as it's servants.
+The cat was removed from the royal household and sent to one of the temples to spend the rest of its days living a ceremonial life of great luxury, with monks and priests as his servants.

 The history of the Siamese isn't entirely known although there are plenty of theories as to its origins.

 - Sydney W. France in his book 'Siamese Cats' claims that the Hon.
 Russell Gordon gave his considered opinion that the Siamese cat was a cross between the Sacred Cat of Burma and the Annamite cat introduced into the religiously sealed and guarded Burmese Temples, and which were imported into Siam when the Cambodian Empire of Khmer fell to the attacks of the Siamese.

 - German explorer and zoologist Peter Simon Pallas shows a picture of a cat with a Siamese coat pattern which was said to be the progeny of a black cat and had a chestnut-brown body colour, black at the back and paler along the sides and belly, with a black streak running along and surrounding the eyes.
 This cat was seen in the area of the Caspian Sea.